Understanding the History of Islamic Culture in Indonesia and Its Legacy!

 The Kingdom of Samudera Pasai succeeded in reaching its peak of glory during the reign of Sultan Mahmud Malik Az-Zahir, also known as Sultan Malik al Tahir II.

-See also difference between book keeping and accounting
+See also difference between hourly and salary

 During its heyday, Samudera Pasai established relations with Islamic empires in India and Arabia.
 Apart from that, the Samudera Pasai kingdom also issued gold currency which was later called dirhams and was used officially as royal money.